Words of Buddha

 Did you never see in the world a . . . woman, eighty, ninety, or a hundred years old, frail, crooked as a gable roof, bent down, resting on crutches, with tottering steps, infirm, youth long since fled, with broken teeth, grey and scanty hair, or bald-headed, wrinkled, with blotched limbs?
 And did the thought never come to you that also you are subject to decay, that also you cannot escape it? - Buddha, in "The Three Warnings".

 The striking beauty Sophia Loren (1934-) once said, "Everything you see I owe to spaghetti."
-It was funny and by that token wise.
 Also: "It's a mistake to think that once you're done with school you need never learn anything new."

 Her first name, Sophia, is Greek for "wisdom", which is ranked high in Christian theology.
 There, Holy Sophia is an expression for the Logos (second person) of the Trinity.